Special Religious Education (SRE)

 Complaints about SRE follow the Complaints Policies and Procedures.
 If you have a complaint about Presbyterian SRE or a Presbyterian Teacher in a combined arrangement (Christian SRE) please fill in the complaint form and post to SRE Director PO Box 2196, Strawberry Hills or email roslyndeal@pynsw.org.au.

-There are a variety of different ways to get involved with Generate Ministries, most simply for example, praying or helping with financial support.
+There are a variety of different ways to get involved with SU Australia (Generate), most simply praying or helping with financial support.